Non-native plants occur outside their natural range due to direct or indirect introduction by humans, mainly through their use in gardens.

 The vast majority of non-native species pose no threat to native plants in the UK, however, a small number are highly invasive.
 Invasive plants are able to spread rapidly and compete aggressively with native species to form large populations that dominate a habitat.

-Invasive or potentially injurious plants on public land will be investigated by the Council and if necessary, treated.
+Invasive or potentially injurious plants on public land will be investigated by us and if necessary, treated.

 If the plants are in your garden of a council-owned property, housing services may be able to help.

 If you believe you have a problem with ragwort in a field for horses please contact the Department for Environment, Food & Rural Affairs (DEFRA) on: 0345 933 5577 or email@example.com.

 Was this web page helpful?